Everduin94/better-commits/readme.md

 - if you're using Github issues to track your work, and select the `closes` footer option when writing your commit.
 Github will **automatically link and close** that issue when your **pr is merged**
 - [better-commits](https://packagephobia.com/result?p=better-commits) is much smaller than its alternative [commitizen](https://packagephobia.com/result?p=commitizen)

+## ❓ Troubleshooting

+`TTY initialization failed: uv_tty_init returned EBADF (bad file descriptor)`.
+This may happen because you're running something like git-bash on Windows.
+Try another terminal/command-prompt or `winpty` to see if its still an issue.

 ## Alternatives
 - Commitizen